bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-products.md

 # Products with the GraphQL Storefront API

 BigCommerce's GraphQL Storefront API lets merchants on headless storefronts retrieve [products](https://support.bigcommerce.com/s/article/Product-Identifiers) powered by results from our back-end search engine.
-These built-in capabilities also allow Stencil developers to customize...
+These built-in capabilities also allow Stencil developers to customize their storefronts with variant information.

 The GraphQL Storefront API lets you retrieve the following product features, and more:
 - Price info in a store's transacting currency
 - Product options associated with a product (variant and modifier options)
 - Product metafields that have storefront access

 You can access these features for a product if a merchant makes a product visible on storefronts.
-For Non-MSF stores, only products in categories that are available to "default GUEST customer groups" returned. => what if you login as a customer???

 This page walks you through how to retrieve info for a product.
-If your product has variants, see [Variants with the GraphQL Storefront API](/api-docs/storefront/graphql/variants) for what you can query for your product's variants.
+If your product has variants, see [Variants with the GraphQL Storefront API](/api-docs/storefront/graphql/variants) for how to retrieve variant info.
 See the [GraphQL Storefront Playground](https://developer.bigcommerce.com/api-docs/storefront/graphql/playground) for full schema documentation.

 ## Get a Product